Coherent Equalization of Linear Quantum Systems: Examples

 Figure~\ref{fig.compare} shows the plot of the optimal value of the LMI problem~(\ref{eq:71.LMI.l})--(\ref{eq:14.l}) obtained for this example numerically.
 Since the parameters of the system are constant w.r.t. $\omega$, interpolation is not required in this example, and one can use the obtained numerical value $H_{11}$ directly to obtain an optimal equalizer, as was done in Proposition~\ref{Prop1}.
 The optimal $H_{11}$ obtained numerically is real, the graph of the optimal $|H_{11}|$ for this example is shown in Figure~\ref{fig.H11}.
 For comparison, Figures~\ref{fig.compare} and~\ref{fig.H11} also show the graphs of the optimal $P_e$ in equation~(\ref{eq:7}) and the optimal gain $H_{11}$ obtained in Proposition~\ref{Prop1}.
-Remarkably, both the graphs of the optimal value of the optimization problem and the graphs of the optimal gain are essentially identical.
+Remarkably, both the graphs of the optimal value of the optimization problem and the graphs of the optimal gain are essentially identical to the corresponding graphs obtained directly using the method of Lagrange multipliers.

 The threshold on the intensity of the noise $w$ separating the two alternative equalization strategies can also be seen vividly in the graphs.
 With the chosen parameters, the threshold is $\bar\sigma_w^2=\frac{(1+\sigma_u^2)\sqrt{\eta}-\sigma_u^2\eta}{1-\eta}$.
 When $\sigma_w^2$ is below this threshold, the equalizing filter is given by~(\ref{eq:50}), and we let $H_{22}(s)=1$: